 This tropical plant is often grown in homes because it is easy to grow.
 However, it is toxic to dogs and shouldn’t be a part of your house if you own a canine.
 This houseplant is also known as Satin or Silk Pothos while its scientific name is Epipremnum Aureum.

 Although Devil’s Ivy is not considered fatal, it can be harmful to your dog’s skin and digestive system.
-In addition to vomiting and diarrhea, this toxic plant can also lead to increased salvation, oral irritation, and swallowing difficulties.
+In addition to vomiting and diarrhea, this toxic plant can also lead to increased salivation, oral irritation, and swallowing difficulties.

 This low-maintenance species is an excellent choice for those people who have busy routines.
 However, this toxic houseplant is NOT recommended for dog owners.
 It contains insoluble Calcium Oxalates and Proteolytic Enzymes that are harmful to canines (as well as cats).

 Even though the scientific name of Dumb Cane is Dieffenbachia, it is generally known as Tropic Snow or Exotica.
 The ingestion of its leaves leads to severe swelling of the mouth and tongue.
 This gives way to other symptoms of poisoning, like excessive drooling, vomiting, and breathing and swallowing difficulties.
 In extreme cases, the toxic effects of the Dumb Cane can result in death.